How to install a Ring doorbell?

 If you feel nervous about installing the doorbell yourself, why not get a quote from Local Heroes?
-If you’re more comfortable with DIY, follow the steps below:
+But if you’re more comfortable with DIY, follow the steps below:

 Remove your old wired doorbell

 If you already have a doorbell, this will need to be removed.
-Before removing however, make sure it’s switched off at the circuit breaker.
+Before removing, make sure it’s switched off at the circuit breaker.